alfredoq/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/modeling_CZP_hCATl_binders.md

 </figure>

-You should now have a fully prepared receptor folder similar to the one provided [here](/downloads/2OZ2.zip) (Right-click and save if you wish to explore the precomputed files). ###Fredy, se me descargan archivos vacíos.
+You should now have a fully prepared receptor folder similar to the one provided [here](/downloads/2OZ2.zip) (Right-click and save if you wish to explore the precomputed files).

 ## 3️⃣ Import precomputed receptor models into TidyScreen